 10. Structure of the curriculum The week Hours Required learning outcomes Name of unit or subject Method of education Method of assessment 1 - 6 2 hours a week The concept of language errors.
-Rules of tied and open- ended writing.
+Rules of tied and open-ended writing.
 A thousand outstretched and cabin, the solar and lunar letters.
 The light and the light.
 The link and the pieces.
 The average whisper.
 The extreme.
 Punctuation marks.
-Name and deed and distinguish between them Theoretical + Practical Oral and written exams

-7 0 2 hours a The effect is the ultimate Theoretical Oral and 7-9 WEEK of common language errors. + Flactical exams 2 hours a Meaning of free letters.
-The Theoretical Oral and 10 - 12 week thousand difference rule + Practical written exams 2 hours a Theoretical Oral and written exams Theoretical Oral and 13-15 week + Practical + Practical written exams
+Name and deed and distinguish between them Theoretical + Practical Oral and written exams 7 - 9 2 hours a week The effect is the ultimate effect.
+Number.
+Application of common language errors.
+Theoretical + Practical Oral and written exams 10 - 12 2 hours a week Meaning of free letters.
+The thousand difference rule Theoretical + Practical Oral and written exams 13-15 2 hours a week Theoretical + Practical Oral and written exams Theoretical + Practical Oral and written exams